TejasawVerma/DTI-6997-RESEARCH-PROJECT-ON-RESPONSIBLE-ARTIFICIAL-INTELLIGENCE/no_copy_license.md

 ## Copyright Notice

-© 2024 Tejasaw Verma, Vikneshwar GK, Kosha Shah, Disha Patel, University of Ottawa
+2024 Tejasaw Verma, Vikneshwar GK, Kosha Shah, Disha Patel, University of Ottawa

 **All Rights Reserved**

-## No-Copy License
+## No-Copy statement

 This research report, "A Systematic Literature Review on AI in Dentistry," and all associated materials are provided for **viewing and reference purposes only**.